jonahallibone/mikro-orm-nextjs/README.md

 ### Folder and file structure
 The general structure and importing of files is up to the developer however, this was just the way I have set it up.

+### Issues
+Feel free to open any issues or PRs if you're having trouble or want to add to this repo.